Led by head coach Jay Civetti and his staff, the Tufts University football program is in the middle of a great run of success.

-Civetti was promoted to head coach of the Tufts University football program in January 2011.
-A native of nearby Wellesley, Massachusetts, he came to Tufts in 2008 and served as offensive coordinator.
+Civetti was promoted to head coach of the Tufts football program in January 2011.
+A native of nearby Wellesley, Massachusetts, he came to Tufts in 2008 as offensive coordinator.
+He directed a record-setting passing attack in 2010.
 After three seasons, he was named the 35th head coach in the long history of Jumbo Football.

 Under Civetti's direction, the Tufts program aims to succeed on the field, in class and in the community.
-Brady broke most of the Jumbo program’s game, season and career rushing records during a stand-out career.
-Offensive lineman Alex Kim was voted on to the Academic All-District Team for 2016 and five Jumbos received Academic All-NESCAC honors last season.
+Eight senior members of the 2018 team earned National Football Foundation & College Hall of Fame Hampshire Honor Society recognition for their academic achievement.
 Among the community service organizations that the Jumbos support are the Somerville Homeless Coalition, the American Cancer Society, Team IMPACT, Boston Food Bank, Special Olympics, and the Alzheimer’s Association.

-Civetti was one of the NESCAC’s best offensive linemen at Trinity College from 1997-2000.
-He started all 32 games of his Bantam career and captained the team as a senior.
+One of the NESCAC’s best offensive linemen at Trinity College from 1997-2000, Civetti started all 32 games of his Bantam career and captained the team as a senior.
 He played for two seasons under legendary coach Don Miller, whose teams posted 174 victories at Trinity.
 Civetti graduated from Trinity in 2001 with a degree in English.

 Civetti attended the Belmont Hill School nearby.
 Jay, his wife Kate, and their daughters Charlotte and Audrey, live in Newton.